DariusTorabian/corona-dashboard/README.md

     Then run [db_update.py](https://github.com/dariustorabian/corona-dashboard/blob/master/src/db_update.py).
 I've only used data on country-level, therefore this script will only push the csv with country-level data to the DB you specify.

-5. Set up Metabase on your Machine, connect the DB and create your own Dashboard.
+5. Set up Metabase on your machine, connect the DB and create your own Dashboard.
+I've used an AWS EC2 for that and AWS RDS as the DB.

 6. With the help of the included ```countries_mapping.csv``` from [DataHub.io](https://datahub.io/core/country-list) it is possible to match the data with ISO 3166-1 country codes to easily display the data on maps inside Metabase.